Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Structurally Different Time-delay Systems with Different Fractal Dimensions

 \section{Structurally Different Time-delay Systems with Different Fractal Dimensions}

 In this section, we consider structurally different first order scalar time-delay systems with different fractal dimensions.
-Here, structurally different time-delay systems refer to systems exhibiting chaotic/hyperchaotic attractors with different phase space geometry characterized by different degree of complexity.
-Despite the similarity in the structure of the evolution equations, the nature of chaotic attractors, the number of positive LEs and their magnitudes characterizing the rate of divergence and the degree of complexity as measured by the Kaplan-Yorke dimension ($D_{KY}$) of the underlying dynamics are different even for the same value of time-delay because of the difference in the nonlinear functional form.
+Here, structurally different time-delay systems refer to systems exhibiting chaotic/hyperchaotic attractors with different phase space geometry characterized by different degrees of complexity.
+Despite the similarity in the structure of their evolution equations, the nature of chaotic attractors, the number of their positive LEs and their magnitudes characterizing the rate of divergence and the degree of complexity as measured by the Kaplan-Yorke dimension ($D_{KY}$) of the underlying dynamics are different even for the same value of time-delay because of the difference in the nonlinear functional form.

-As an illustration, first let us consider a symmetrically coupled arbitrary network of distinctly nonidentical scalar time-delay systems.
+As an illustration, first let us consider a symmetrically coupled arbitrary network of structurally different scalar time-delay systems.
 Then the dynamics of the $i$th node in the network is represented as

-where $i=1,...,N$, and $N$ is the number of nodes in the network, $\alpha_i$'s and $\beta_i$'s are system's parameters, $\tau_i$'s the time-delays, the nonlinear function of the $i$th node is defined as $\vect{f}_{i}(\vect{x}_{i})$, $\varepsilon$ is the coupling strength and $G$ a Laplacian matrix which determines the topology of the arbitrary network.
-For the MG time-delay system, we choose the nonlinear function defined as \cite{mackey77}
+where $i=1,...,N$, and $N$ is the number of nodes in the network, $\alpha_i$'s and $\beta_i$'s are system's parameters, $\tau_i$'s are the time-delays, the smooth continuous function of the $i$th node is defined as $\vect{f}_{i}(\vect{x}_{i})$, $\varepsilon$ is the overall coupling strength and $G$ is a Laplacian matrix which determines the topology of the arbitrary network.
+Here we have studied a linear array with open end boundary conditions.
+For the MG time-delay system, we choose the nonlinear function \cite{mackey77}